 - Many manufacturers see preamps as a profit center.

 - Tube preamps that are the best use more tubes.

 - Tube rectified is the best tube preamps.

 - Dual-mono preamps are the best for tube tubes.

 What Is More Critical Mic Or Preamp?

 Some engineers will argue that buying a good microphone is the better investment when you’re just starting.
 This argument makes sense if you’ve never been in an engineering session before, but preamps and equalizers are essential for audio quality!

 Do I Need A Mic Preamp If I have A Mixer?

 In conclusion, we find that you do not need a preamp if you have a mixing desk.
-All mixing desks come with some preamplifier built into them to boost the microphone signal up so it can be processed down your chain of cables and sound equipment.
+All mixing desks come with some microphone preamplifier built into them to boost the mic signal up so it can be processed down your chain of cables and sound equipment.